Craft inn 手 [te]

 Rooms

-Craft Inn 手 [té] comprises of two renovated traditional Japanese buildings located in Yame’s historical Fukushima District, furnished with the work of craftspeople from the Chikugo region and across Kyushu.
-Indulge in a full sensory experience of these crafts, made using local materials and techniques, through three different rooms: indigo, bamboo, and washi paper.
+Craft Inn 手 [té] comprises two renovated traditional Japanese buildings located in Yame’s historical Fukushima District.
+Each room is furnished with the work of craftspeople from the Chikugo region and across Kyushu, allowing guests to indulge in a full sensory experience during a stay in one of the three rooms: Indigo, Bamboo, and Washi.

 indigo room image